So you want to be on TV eh…

 While there is no standard, no cookie cutter approach to what it takes to make it in broadcasting, there are a few things that separate those who are doing this for a living and those who are just dreamers, hoping they have what it takes.

 Be honest with yourself.
 Be your own biggest critic!
 Look in the mirror.
-Look how how you’re dressed.
+Look at how how you are dressed.
 Look at how you carry yourself.
 When you are in front of the camera, do you have any presence?
 Would YOU want to watch YOURSELF everyday?
 Do you sound smooth and polished or does your voice evoke the sound of nails on a chalkboard when you’re reading highlights?
 Be objective.
 This is the biggest piece of advice I can give you.
 Really stop and think.
 What would an objective producer think of your work?
 Would you pay money for your services?
 Look at your work and compare how you look and sound to those already on TV.
-Sure, you haven’t been doing this for 20 years, but each one of these people on TV have raw talent.
+No one is saying you are going to be amazing right away, you haven’t been doing this for 20 years, but each one of these people on TV have raw talent.
+Do you?
 Trevor Pilling, Head of Programming for CBC Sports and former Executive Producer of Hockey Night in Canada says he looks for someone with “excellent performance skills and the confidence to pull it off in front of large audiences.”
 He says that “a deep knowledge and passion for sports is essential to be a great storyteller…..and that is what we do, tell stories and make connections with our audience” Does storytelling come second nature to you?
 Can you stay succinct, highly knowledgeable and entertaining all at the same time?
 The pros can.

 Don’t Expect The World

 This is a big one in my opinion and to those in the industry I’ve talked to.
 One of the worst things you can have is a sense of entitlement.
-You’re not going to get on TSN or Hockey Night in Canada right out of school.
-Yes, there are a few exceptions, but it’s probably not going to happen.
+You’re not going to get on Sportsnet or Hockey Night in Canada right out of school.
+Yes, there are a few exceptions (Hi, Kyle Bukauskas!), but it’s probably not going to happen.
 Build your resume on a local station.
-Simon Bennett who worked behind the scenes for years before landing on-air gigs on The Score and Global says “Host openings, especially in the big city, are rare to those fresh out of school.
+Simon Bennett who worked behind the scenes for years before landing on-air gigs on The Score, Global and 680 News says “Host openings, especially in the big city, are rare to those fresh out of school.
 It’s literally one in a million.
-No matter how amazing you were presenting that TARA award for your practicum, you probably won’t be hosting Connected at age 23.
+No matter how amazing you were presenting that TARA award for your practicum, you probably won’t be hosting SN Central at age 23.
 Put in your time.”
-Julie Stewart-Binks who recently started at the brand new Fox Sports One in Los Angeles knows this all too well.
+Julie Stewart-Binks who worked at FOX Sports 1 and now ESPN knows this all too well.
 She has ridden buses from town to town covering OHL games, working for free before leaving and taking a local sports job in Regina, Saskatchewan.
 “I’ve encountered lots of budding journalists who want to make it big in a big city, but turn up their noses to ever leaving and paying their dues in a small town.
 Sometimes it may feel as you’re going backwards, moving out to Dawson Creek or Lloydminister to take a job but it is without a doubt helping you reach your dreams.”
 In any other industry you don’t start out as CEO.
 In broadcasting, you won’t start out sitting next to Peter Mansbridge.
 Pay your dues and fight and claw your way up the ladder to the major market.
+Sportsnet’s Carly Agro says that you’ll need to “Be yourself.
+That’s the only thing that will ever and always set you apart.”

 The Right Attitude